 While there is a wealth of historic sites to visit, I was surprised to see how many storefronts and buildings were vacant and closed.
-While the guide book may claim a “vibrant modern city,” that was not what I found.
-Whether it is travelling outside of peak tourist season or the scars of economic recessions over the past decades, both of which were undoubtedly exacerbated by the pandemic’s eviscerating influence on the hospitality industry, there were large parts of Paphos which were shabby and deserted.
+While the guidebook may claim a “vibrant modern city,” that was not what I found.
+Whether it is traveling outside of peak tourist season or the scars of economic recessions over the past decades, both of which were undoubtedly exacerbated by the pandemic’s eviscerating influence on the hospitality industry, there were large parts of Paphos that were shabby and deserted.
 That said, I was able to find a few gems – a couple great coffee shops and a delicious waterfront restaurant.

 In terms of getting around etc, the airport is 19km outside of the city centre.
 A cab would cost €30-40, but if you are patient, you can get the bus for €1.50.
 Bus 612 brings you to the harbour station, which is a pretty central and useful stop.
 Allegedly bus 618 also will bring you to the old town, but current construction at the station in the old town made it impossible for me to find this bus.
 In general, the bus system was very consistent and ran exactly on schedule (no island time on the bus), and it is very useful to get to other spots outside of the city (like Coral Bay).

 The wifi at the Airbnb was excellent, there were an abundance of friendly cats for which I carried a bag of salmon treats to make friends along the way.
 On the other hand, there were far too many creepy old men driving up beside me as I walked alone down the street for my liking, and it seemed like truly hot water was not possible for love or money.